-CHRISTOPHER HERRERA is in his third season with the Chorale after joining the group for its final concerts of the 2013/14Season.
+CHRISTOPHER HERRERA is in his fourth season with the Chorale after joining the group for its final concerts of the 2013/14 season.
 A native of Los Angeles, he earned a Bachelor of Arts degree in English and a Bachelor of Music degree in Voice from California State University, Northridge.
 He moved to Arizona in 2003 to attend The University of Arizona where he received a Master of Music degree in Voice and is currently completing his Doctor of Musical Arts.
-Professionally, he has sung with the Arizona Opera chorus for ten years and has also performed several roles with the company.
+Professionally, he has sung with the Arizona Opera chorus for eleven years and has also performed several roles with the company.
 He has also been a featured soloist with The Phoenix Symphony, Catalina Chamber Orchestra and Phoenix Opera.
 Christopher currently holds voice faculty positions at Grand Canyon University and Arizona Christian University.

 DAVID TOPPING has sung with the Chorale for over twenty years, including when it was the Phoenix Bach Choir and the Bach and Madrigal Society.
 He has degrees in choral music from Cal.
 State Fullerton and ASU.
 He has made many solo appearances with choral ensembles in Arizona and California, and also with The Phoenix Symphony and the Arizona Bach Festival.
 He helped create ChoralNet (the preeminent website for choir directors) and is on the board of the Arizona chapter of the American Choral Directors Association and the Arizona Bach Festival.
 When he’s not singing, David serves as the Computer Systems Manager for the Desert Southwest Conference of the United Methodist Church, has a web-consulting business, and directs music at Faith United Methodist Church, Phoenix.
 He lives in Phoenix with his wife Jody (the pastor of Faith UMC) and has two grown children, Ryan and Erika.